Aberlemno 1

 NO55NW 8.01 5227 5591.

-No.1.
-A Class I symbol stone stands adjacent to the public road 245m N of Aberlemno Church.
-On one face there are a serpent, a double disc with Z-rod, a mirror and a comb; near the bottom on the back there are six cup-marks.
+A Class I Pictish symbol stone, which stands adjacent to the public road (B 9134) 345m N of Aberlemno church.
+On one face there are a serpent, a double disc with Z-rod, and a mirror and comb; and near the bottom of the other there are six cup-marks.

 RCAHMS 1983.